newmanjb/photo-categoriser/readme.md

-I wrote this for myself because it saves me a LOT of hassle when I copy photos from my phone or camera to my main disk and then have to categorise them all.
+I wrote this for myself because it will save me a LOT of hassle when I copy photos from my phone or camera to my main disk and then have to categorise them all.

 It's a java application that can be pointed to a directory containing image files and used to browse the pictures.
 Photos